-Any type of half-face mask provides more protection than nothing, but to ensure the protection of you and your community, choosing the right face mask makes all the difference.
-Keep yourself and your friends, family, and coworkers safe with N95 and N99 half-face masks; they are the most effective face-covering option to protect against COVID-19.
+Any type of half-face mask provides more protection than nothing, but to ensure the protection of you and your community, choosing the right mask makes all the difference.
+Keep yourself and your friends, family, and coworkers safe with N95 masks and N99 masks; they are the most effective face-covering option to protect against COVID-19.

 Are you looking for the best N95 and N99 masks to keep you and your loved ones safe?
 Bielcor prides itself on producing the highest-quality half-face masks around.